MurageKabui/PhoneDo/README.md

 #### 4. **Testing and Bug Reporting**

-Contribute to the stability of PhoneDo by:
+Contribute to the stability of thia app by:

 - **Testing:** Try out new features and report any issues you encounter.